11 Top-Rated Caverns in Texas

 6. Cascade Caverns

-An accessible cavern near San Antonio, Cascade Caverns offers a hidden world to explore beneath the Texas Hill Country.
+Cascade Caverns is an accessible cavern near San Antonio, offering a hidden world to explore beneath the Texas Hill Country.
 Guided tours are the only way to see the wonders below ground, and Cascade Caverns provides a daily "Downunder Tour" led by a professional guide.
 Downunder Tours last up to an hour and traverse lighted passageways atop smooth gravel.

 Cascade Caverns also offers a three- to four-hour group Adventure Tour, which involves crawling and getting muddy.
 Adventure Tours come with flashlights and protective equipment, including knee pads.
 Cascade Caverns is consistently around 64 degrees regardless of the weather outside.
 The cave does close periodically if it's raining heavily outside.